Decathlon/gradle-plugin-phraseapp/README.md

     // If you want to specify your custom locale in the name of a PhraseApp locale, you can specify the regex of your PhraseApp locale name here.
 Default: .+_([a-z]{2}-[A-Z]{2}) localeNameRegex.set("<string>")

+    // If you want to omit translation comments imported by the download task.
+Default: false ignoreComments.set(false)
 }
 ```